spoilt-exile/extras-message-bus/README.md

 1. Sync or async mode - message may be processed in the same or in another thread.
 Sync mode will hang current thread.
 2. Broadcast or point-to-point - message may be delivered for all subscribers or for just one (round-robin).
 3. Callback - some logic which will be executed only after message processing.
 Success not guaranteed.
 Callback not available for broadcast messages.
-4. Delivery policy - controls importance of the message: `VOID` - message for testing, bus will not
+4. Delivery policy - controls importance of the message:
+   - `VOID` (set by `deliveryVoid()` method in builder, **default**) - message for testing, bus will not take any action if there is no receivers;
+   - `CALL` (set by `deliveryCall()` method in builder) - message for calling remote service and getting response, time-sensetive, bus will throw message if there is no recievers;
+   - `STORE` (set by `deliveryNotification()` in builder) - stores messages if there is no receivers at the moment and trying to send them in future;
+5. Redelivery attempts counter - controls how many times message bus redelivery will try to send this message.
+After all attempts failed bus will store this message and will not try to redeliver it ever again.
+By default equals `3`;

 `MessageOptions` instance could be reused.